-Understanding that the materials for prototype is different to production, such as the plastic material for 3D printing and production materials are different.
+Understanding that the materials for the prototype are different from production, such as the plastic material for 3D printing and production materials are different.
 The CNC machined material and die-casting materials are different.

 What Kind Of Finishing Process Was Used?

-There are different finishing processes which can be used on a material.
-A part which is sandblasted will be different from that which has undergone lapping.
-Or a prototype was surface-finished through magnetic polishing will have significant differences with that which was surface-finished through the ultrasonic process.
+There are different finishing processes that can be used on the material.
+A part that is sandblasted will be different from that which has undergone lapping.
+Or a prototype that was surface-finished through magnetic polishing will have significant differences from that which was surface-finished through the ultrasonic process.

 Consider The Components Quantity To Build For Production?